hendrikbl/modern-dark-theme/README.md

 ![Screenshot_1](/Screenshots/Screenshot_1.png)

-Modern Dark is a theme/skin for the [Media Monkey Plyer ](http://www.mediamonkey.com/).
+Modern Dark is a theme/skin for the [Media Monkey Player ](http://www.mediamonkey.com/).
 It uses dark colors and [Material Design Icons](https://materialdesignicons.com/) to give it a modern look.
 It is based of the default Metro M skin.

 ### How do I install it?